broadinstitute/nitrogenase/README.md

 # nitrogenase
-Workflows for interation of Knowledge Portals and BioData Catalyst
+Workflows for interaction of Knowledge Portals and BioData Catalyst